Specialist Cycle Auction

 Sellers: Please upload an image and description of the lots you intend to bring in one of the five categories.
 The links below will take you directly to the form for doing this:

 Listing you cycle or other items on the web site will greatly improve your chance of getting a higher price for the item.
 Bringing it on the on the morning of the sale without describing it on the web site is possible but not recommended.

 Buyers: You can leave absentee bids for any item.
 Read the Guideline for Absentee or Commission Bids then click the link beside each item.

-- 2nd June – Please download the catalogue (Link be available here).
+- 2nd June – Please download the 17-06-03 Cycle Auction Catalogue.
 This may be amended on the day.
 At previous auctions 20-30 bikes have been delivered for sale that do not appear in the catalogue.